Sparse Autoencoders Learn Monosemantic Features in Vision-Language Models: Additional qualitative results

 \section{Additional qualitative results}

 We illustrate in Figure~\ref{fig:pencil_neuron} the highly activating images for the ``Pencil'' neuron, which we used for steering in Figure 6.
-In Figure~\ref{fig:score_qualitative_big} we provide more randomly selected examples of neurons for which we computed MS.
+In Figures~\ref{fig:score_qualitative_big_dino}~and~\ref{fig:score_qualitative_big} we provide more randomly selected examples of neurons for which we computed MS using two different image encoders.
+In both cases we see a clear correlation between score and similarity of images in a grid.